Skip to main content

 NameRequiredDescriptionDefault

-modeNo"browser" or "terminal"browser
+modeNo"browser" (default) or "terminal".browser

-urlNoURL to visit (browser mode only)
+urlNoURL to visit (browser mode only).

 Output Schema